I am due to receive a redundancy payment of £116,000. How can I reduce the tax I will have to pay on this amount?

 You haven't mentioned your age, and obviously this might make a difference to you as ideally a pension should be invested for the longer term.
 However, if you are over 55 you can take advantage of the "immediate vestment" option.
 I'll ignore any other pension that you may have (which can simply be added) and assume you invest the £86,000.

-If you wish you can then draw income of over £3,000 per year (this figure will increase dependant upon your actual age etc).
+If you wish you can then draw an income via an annuity of around £3,000 per year (this figure will increase dependant upon your actual age etc).
 The income is liable to taxation just like any other income.

 You can choose not to draw this income until later years, which could increase the amount when you decide to begin drawing it, and perhaps allow it to be drawn at a lower tax rate.